taih304/Linux-Shell/Platforms interaction/ThingsBoard/Widget.md

 # Map

-**Step 1**: Create a map form map widget, then connect the device to that widget
+**Step 1**: Create a map from map widget, then connect the device to that widget

 **Step 2**: Choose the timeseries from that device with valid longitude and latitude to be displayed as the longitude and latitude on the map.